The KS Model: Predicting Bitcoin at $486,000 by May 25th, 2022

-The KS Model was originally designed for my own use as a full time crypto trader.
-As a former lecturer in 1st and 2nd year statistics, I started sharing the KS Model because many in the media were misrepresenting graphs and placing people under enormous stress.
+The KS Model was initially designed for my use as a full-time crypto trader.
+As a former lecturer in 1st and 2nd-year statistics, I started sharing the KS Model because many in the media misrepresented crypto graphs and placed people under enormous stress.
 I started a YouTube channel to present statistical and mathematical analysis based on years of practical trading experience.
 The KS Model was pivotal in comparing different parts of the cycle without violating the law of mathematical consistency (comparing apples to apples).
-The KS Model also helps to de-FUD (contextualize Fear Uncertainty and Doubt) and de-FOMO (contextualize the Fear of Missing Out).
+The KS Model also helps de-FUD (contextualize Fear Uncertainty and Doubt) and de-FOMO (contextualize the Fear of Missing Out).
 I also share my trading tips, trading rules to assist the YouTube community to be more of a financial blessing to themselves and those they love.

 Disclaimer: Any information found on this page is not to be considered as financial advice.
 You should do your own research before making any decisions.

 The KSModel is a Bitcoin technical trading model based on institutional price psychology.
 The KSModel is discussed daily on my YouTube channel.

 1. Time frames: Institutions (fund managers, pension funds, banks, and whales) have long time horizons from which they view price action (years and decades).
 Retail investors view price action on a low time frame (minutes, hours, or days).